opral/monorepo/packages/ide-extension/MARKETPLACE.md

-# Introduction: inlang IDE Code Extension
+# Introduction: inlang VS Code Extension

 This extension provides a seamless integration of the [Inlang](https://inlang.com) localization solution into Visual Studio Code.
 It allows you to translate your content directly in your IDE.